Clubs and Activities

-Maine Central Institute offers a wide range of activities for all students.
-Each student is required to participate in a club / activity or sport during the school year, however, it is common for students to be involved in multiple activities!
+Maine Central Institute offers a wide range of activities to students.
+Our students are required to participate in a club / activity or sport during the school year, and it is common for students to be involved in multiple activities.
+Click here to view The Husky Howl, MCI's club and activities newsletter.

 MCI students and their families host a homeroom class of Japanese students from Aomori-Minami Sr. H.S. for a 4 day, 3 night home stay in mid-October every year.
 Students participate in school visits, co-curricular activities, eating and shopping, and typical Maine family activities.
 This is a wonderful opportunity for students to enjoy a more personal exchange with teenagers from another country, and discover that they have much in common.